Modulation Schemes for Functionalized Vesicle-based MC Transmitters: Modulation Schemes

 \subsection{On-Off Keying}

 \ac{OOK} is a common modulation scheme, widely used in various communication systems, as it is straightforward and universally applicable.
-In our system, \ac{OOK} is realized by continuous light illumination during the entire bit ``1'' intervals of length $\Tbit$, and no illumination during bit ``0'' intervals (see \cref{fig:modulation}a), i.e., the \ac{LED} signal for \ac{OOK}, $\lOOK{t}$, becomes where $\pOOK{t}$ and $\mathds{1}_\mathcal{X}(x)$ denote the pulse shape for a single bit and the indicator function, which is 1 if $x \in \mathcal{X}$ (i.e., if $x$ is an element of set $\mathcal{X}$) and 0 otherwise.
+In our system, \ac{OOK} is realized by continuous light illumination during the entire bit ``1'' intervals of length $\Tbit$, and no illumination during bit ``0'' intervals (see \cref{fig:modulation}a), i.e., the \ac{LED} signal for \ac{OOK}, $\lOOK{t}$, becomes

+where $\pOOK{t}$ and $\mathds{1}_\mathcal{X}(x)$ denote respectively the pulse shape for a single bit and the indicator function, which is 1 if $x \in \mathcal{X}$ (i.e., if $x$ is an element of set $\mathcal{X}$) and 0 otherwise.
 In the context of the proposed \ac{TX}, \ac{OOK} is subject to the delay in the release of \acp{SM} caused by cascaded biochemical reactions.
 This can be seen in \cref{fig:modulation}a by the misalignment of the dotted orange lines (indicating when the symporters become (in)active, see \cref{sec:thresholding}) and the beginning and end of the bit intervals.